Manufacturer catalog

 China Academy of Aerospace Aerodynamics is a Beijing-based research and production academy inside China Aerospace Science and Technology Corporation (CASC).
 Open-source references commonly describe it as the 11th Academy and trace its lineage to China's early aerodynamic research institutions.

-For this archive, the builder profile provides context for the Chinese unmanned-aircraft and flight-vehicle systems tied to CAAA's aerodynamics expertise, including the Rainbow/CH family of UAVs and newer cargo-drone work.
+The manufacturer provides context for Chinese unmanned-aircraft and flight-vehicle systems tied to CAAA's aerodynamics expertise, including the Rainbow/CH family of UAVs, AR-series UAV munitions, and newer cargo-drone work.

 unmanned aerial vehiclesaerodynamic researchwind tunnel testingflight-vehicle designspecial flight vehicles